FrontenderMagazine/sustainable-web-design/eng.md

 anyway; if you need to make a metrics-driven case for reduction or replacement, take the [Brad Frost Carousel Challenge][25].
-Other candidates for reappraisal include sharing buttons, embedded maps, auto-play video, Flash, ads, and syndicated third-party content service-ll of which come with a hefty data overhead.
+Other candidates for reappraisal include sharing buttons, embedded maps, auto-play video, Flash, ads, and syndicated third-party content services - all of which come with a hefty data overhead.

 **Visual design:** Images are the largest part of the footprint for most sites